tancredi/lxjs-2013-game.js-talk/README.md

 Now you can see the slideshow by opening your browser at [localhost:8000](http://localhost:8000)

 ## Resources

+A list of useful resources and links if you're looking to build a game using HTML5

 ### Frameworks & Game Engines

 A list of HTML5 game frameworks, with brief descriptions and feature sets

 #### [ImpactJS](http://impactjs.com/)

 One of the most popular game frameworks, really simple to setup and use - perfect for 2D platformers.
 Costs $99 and includes the Weltmeister level editor.

 It has a large community and selection of plugins, extensions, etc..

 * Features a level editor